The History of 7 Tennyson Road, Bath, Somerset

 Aged 33, Edward married his first wife, Ann BUCKINGHAM (25), on 17th August 1853 at St. Michael’s Church, Gloucester, having left the Quakers.
 Ann, the daughter of a corwainer, was about ten years his junior.
 The couple had two children in Gloucester before moving to Sherston Magna, Wiltshire, in 1858, where Edward expanded his business into a draper’s and grocer’s shop.
 Ann gave birth to their third child in 1860 in Barton, Gloucester, likely at her mother’s house.

 The 1861 census records Edward residing on Sherston High Street with his 4-year-old daughter Alice and two servants.
-Ann was visiting her sister in Warwickshire, accompanied by their 1-year-old son William, whilst their eldest child, Margaret, was staying with her grandmother in Barton.
-Shortly after the census, Edward with charged with using two defective weights and false weighing engines and fined £3 and 9s costs.
+Ann was visiting her sister in Warwickshire, accompanied by their 1-year-old son William, whilst their eldest child, Margaret, stayed with her grandmother in Barton.
+Shortly after the census, Edward was charged with using two defective weights and false weighing engines and fined £3 and 9s costs.

 Tragically, Ann died on 15 January 1864, aged 35, possibly due to complications after the birth of their fifth child, Beatrice.